-WEEK 17 TRAINING BEGINS Some of you may be running or walking your race at the end of this week on Saturday or Sunday.
+TRAINING STARTS Some of you may be running/walking your virtual or personal half marathon race at the end of this week on Saturday or Sunday.
 Good luck if you are putting toes to the start line.
-If not, and you are racing the next weekend May 18 or 19 it’s important to carry on with the taper.
+If not, and you are racing the next weekend May 16 or 17 it’s important to carry on with the taper.

 Race day is almost here!
-Let the taper allow you to be fresh for the big effort and get all the travel details settled so your mental focus can be on performance.
+Let the taper allow you to be fresh for the big effort and get all details settled so your mental focus can be on performance and you can visualize success.

 RUN & MOVE HAPPY!